Dan Levy's Avatar DanLevy.net

 Function Arguments

-Similar to the previous one… what will happen next?
+Similar to the previous one… how is null handled?_

 function displayPlace({